susji/sp/README.md

 `sp` is a minimalistic encrypted pastebin-clone.
 Presently it's mainly a proof-of-concept, so I advise against running it in production.
+In fact, it is better to assume that it's **unsafe** for use.
 In any case, you probably want to run it behind some TLS-terminating reverse proxy, so nginx stuff is included in the example deployment file.

 ## usage